guillaumebrg/sense-for-smartTVs/README.md

-Note: Please note that this repo is a fork built on top of the main `sense` repository: https://github.com/TwentyBN/sense.
+Note: Please note that this repo is a fork of `sense`: https://github.com/TwentyBN/sense.
-Models showcased here were finetuned using the pre-trained weights and training tools available in the original repo.
+Models showcased here are finetuned using the pre-trained weights and training tools available in the original repo.

 ## Gesture control for SmartTVs

-This repo demoes a gesture control system for smart TVs.
-The following controls were implemented:
+This repo demoes an RGB-based gesture control system for smart TVs.
+The following controls are supported:
   - Play/Pause: Raise hand
   - Next channel: Swipe left
   - Previous channel: Swipe right